JiachengHou-PnR/CS165_Project_2_Authentication_Bypass/README.md

 CS 165 Project 2 (Fall 2021) University of California, Riverside.

-By anchit Goel and Jiacheng Hou.
+By Sanchit Goel and Jiacheng Hou.

 ## Helpful Files